 "Behind the Light" - released Mid 2020.

-In the year 1892, the population of Wick in the Far East Highlands of Scotland increased by one.
-Sadly, the boy, William Cranston, was born both deaf and dumb.
-Up to the age of three, he was cocooned by love from a caring family.
-However, this changed after his third birthday, when he developed an astonishing ability to sketch.
-Bizarrely, he began drawing the Latin words Ad Lucem – meaning – "The Light" on trees, benches, doors - anywhere around the village the young boy could reach.
+In the year 1712, the population of Wick in the East Highlands of Scotland increased by one….
+Sadly, the boy William Cranson was born both deaf and dumb.
+Up to the age of three his life was cocooned in love and protection from family and friends.
+However, this changed after his third birthday when he developed a startling ability to carve.
+Bizarrely, he began cutting the Latin words Mortis Lux - meaning “The Light of Death” into trees, benches, doors and anywhere around the village the young boy could reach.

 The community, believing the carvings to be a message from the devil, began to fear his presence.
 To halt gossip, the church intervened and performed a blessing on the young child.
 William, severely distressed by these events ceased carving.
 Soon after, life in the village returned to normal, although many folk continued to treat him with a mild suspicion.

 Some years later, many locals began to experience dreams, in which they swore they saw William standing next to them.
 Fearing the unknown, people began to chase the boy away on sight.
 Shamed and in mental turmoil, his family withdrew to Scarth, a small, bleak island just a mile off the coast.
 The locals were placated by the move.